Intellectual Property Policy

 B. Determination process

-In cases where there is uncertainty over the ownership of or interest in IP, the Provost, in consultation with the creator(s), shall make a determination whether the IP involves a functional or identity interest of the College and whether its creation involves substantial use of College resources.
+In cases where there is uncertainty over the ownership of or interest in IP, the Provost, in consultation with the creator(s), shall make a determination whether the IP involves a functional or identity interest of the University and whether its creation involves substantial use of College resources.
 The Provost shall also make a determination of whether or not the IP is traditional scholarly work.
-By so doing, the Provost shall make a determination of ownership of the IP and associated intellectual property rights, responsibilities, and use rights of the College and the creator(s), and, if appropriate, how the College will recoup its costs and share in financial gains from the IP.
+By so doing, the Provost shall make a determination of ownership of the IP and associated intellectual property rights, responsibilities, and use rights of the University and the creator(s), and, if appropriate, how the University will recoup its costs and share in financial gains from the IP.
 In all cases, the Provost will be guided by the principles set forth in this policy and the creator(s) will be given an opportunity to explain the situation or proposal and recommend terms for ownership, responsibilities, use rights and financial arrangements.

 Should the creator(s) disagree with the Provost’s determination, an ad-hoc committee shall be formed in consultation with the Committee on Academic Affairs, and comprised of one individual selected by the Provost, one individual selected by the creator(s) and one individual agreed to by the creator(s) and the Provost.
-The committee shall review the circumstances surrounding the IP, and will make a recommendation to the President who will make the College’s final determination balancing the interest of all parties involved.
+The committee shall review the circumstances surrounding the IP, and will make a recommendation to the President who will make the University’s final determination balancing the interest of all parties involved.

 C. Written Agreement